by Nebula Haze

 Everything seemed so complicated.
 Maybe you know what that’s like.

 But after I started growing for real, I realized how easy things can be when you just know what to do.

-As time has gone on, I’ve realized that I worried about a lot of things that weren't very important in the beginning and didn’t pay nearly enough attention to the fundamentals.
+As time goes on, I’ve realized I worried about a lot of unimportant things in the beginning, and didn’t pay nearly enough attention to the fundamentals.

 Back then, I didn’t even know what the fundamentals were!